5 Thinking Skills of Effective TeachersAugust 27, 2019

 Teachers who demonstrate curious thinking for students are creating learning environments full of excitement, exploration, and imagination.
 They’re also communicating how essential curiosity is to the process of problem-solving, which will help young learners become young innovators.

-To model persistent thinking for your students, let your students see you trying new things in the face of a challenge.
+To model persistent thinking for your students, let them see you trying new things in the face of a challenge.
 Talk through it to show them how you’re not giving up.
 Explicitly teach your students the following key lessons about persistence:

 - Persistence means trying again and often trying a new or different approach.